 The Wizard II-7 neck is 3-piece maple with a Jatoba fingerboard that houses 24 jumbo frets with off-set white dot inlays.
 The build quality is acceptable but it might need a setup as QA can vary among this product line.

 On the plus side, the neck is fast and playable with a 48mm nut width that extends to 68mm at the 24th fret.
-You can drop the action to 1.6mm without any buzz, quite impressive for an Indonesia-made guitar.
+You can drop the action to 1.6mm without any buzz, quite impressive for an Indonesia-made guitar (read our guide to guitar action to understand how and why to do this).
 The slim neck profile, light frame, and satin finish on the back of the neck will help with agility.
 Unfortunately, the fretwork seems to be sketchy in parts.

 As for the electronics, the Quantum humbuckers in the neck and bridge position are passive ceramic p’ups.
 They aren’t super high-output but they don’t have any mud or tin to detract from their perfectly reasonable capabilities either.
 There is something scooped in the low-end for sure, possibly to keep it clean and tight.
 The 5-way pickup selector and EQ panel can be used to dial in a lot of serviceable tones, and not just for metal.